input-output-hk/atala-prism/prism-sdk/docs/src/main/paradox/modules/identity.md

 val long = DID.buildPrismDID(stateHash, encodedState)
 ```

-You can also check if a given DID is of a specific form or even parse their form:
+You can also check a DID's specific form or even parse their form with this code:
 ```scala mdoc
 canonical.isCanonicalForm
 long.isLongForm